The value of pensions and investments can fall as well as rise, you may get back less than you invested.

 With a defined contribution pension you build up a pot of money that you can then use to provide an income in retirement, the level of income you receive will depend on the level of contributions made and investment returns.

-The level of annual pension you could receive from a defined benefit pension is based on:
+However, the level of annual pension you could receive from a defined benefit pension is based on:

 - How long you’ve worked for the company.

-- The accrual rate: the proportion of your salary you’ll get as an annual retirement income
+- The accrual rate: the proportion of your salary you’ll get as an annual retirement income.

-- Your salary while working: sometimes your final salary, or sometimes an average of your salary over your career
+- Your salary while working: sometimes your final salary, or sometimes an average of your salary over your career.

 Defined Benefit Pensions are increasingly rare, but you may have one if you’ve worked for a large company or a public sector organisation.